 - Market access: We promote open markets and economic growth through trade agreements and other measures that reduce and eliminate duties and non-tariff barriers on IT products and services.

 - Security, privacy and data protection: We recognize the fundamental importance of security, privacy and data protection.
 Cyber assessments should consider threats at the device level and procurements should prioritize cyber resilient products.
 Our practices aim to provide the highest levels of privacy and data protection, beyond legal minimums.

 - Social responsibility: We started building a sustainable legacy long ago and keep pushing ahead with leading-edge solutions that address long-standing challenges to create a more sustainable business and society.
 We promote an ethical supply chain and work to continually develop, implement, and scale programs and social investments that improve people’s lives.

-- Sustainability and compliance: We advocate for policies that prioritize energy efficiency in government procurement, promote responsible and consistent materials and chemical use, and encourage responsible handling of end-of-service electronics.
+- Environmental sustainability: We advocate for policies that prioritize energy efficiency in government procurement, address climate change, promote responsible and consistent materials and chemical use, and propel the circular economy and responsible handling of end-of-life electronics handling.

 Political engagement in the U.S.

 - Approach: We work with key public officials to promote thought leadership, our role as an exemplary global citizen, and the HP brand.